 A. Parents must be willing to provide the school with a completed application packet for each child applying for admission.

 B. Parents must be in agreement with, and supportive of, the school’s procedures for handling student discipline.

 C. Parents must be willing to provide continually updated immunization records for each child.
-Parents who wish to request an exemption must complete and submit the Request for Exemption to Immunization.
+Parents who wish to request an exemption must complete and submit an exemption form.

-D. Parents must acknowledge that each child has reviewed the “Code of Conduct” and “Dress Code Policy” and is willing to abide by those policies.
+D. Parents must acknowledge that each child has reviewed the “Code of Conduct” and “Dress Code Policy” from the Parent/Student Manual and is willing to abide by those policies.

 E. Parents must be willing to sign a statement indicating that:

 - They are in agreement with the school’s purpose and spiritual objectives, and be willing to abide by the school’s rules and regulations.